 When I was a little girl, one of my earlier memories was sitting in church for what seemed hours.
 The pews were hard, we didn’t get the escape of kids church or Sunday school.
-We simply had to endure the heat the smells of of lots of Africans in a hot the mud brick church we called home.
+We simply had to endure the heat and the smell of of lots of Africans in a hot mud brick church.
 It was the 1970s and my parents were missionaries in the Congo, on a missions station called Kipushya.
 I remember not really understanding the language but we were not allowed to take toys or books so my mum would let me borrow her bible so I could read a ‘story’.
 I never really tried to learn the language, so to keep me from getting in too much trouble for being restless and bored, I would flick to the stories.
 The books of Esther and Ruth were two to my favourites.
-When I had exhausted them I would flick through the photos and perfume sample sheets my mum kept hidden between the thin bible paper.
+When I had exhausted them I would flick through the photos and perfume sample sheets my mum kept hidden between the thin sheets of paper in her Bible.
 My Dad’s Bible was even more impressive.
 I still remember the leather bound cover with it’s zip keeping the contents intact and protected but also the many notes and photos he kept of family and friends back home in Australia.

-Over the coming weeks my journey through Ruth is simply going to be an open hearted adventure to discover what God wants me to know about this girl and her story and for her story to interact with mine in some way that will challenge and stir faith and help me grow in my walk with God…or maybe it will be Naomi or Boaz or even Elimilech who will tell me something that I need to hear.
+Over the coming weeks my journey through Ruth is simply going to be an open hearted adventure to discover what God wants me to know about this girl and her story and discovering how her story interacts with mine and being redptiv to the challenges that stir faith and help me grow in my walk with God…or maybe it will be Naomi or Boaz or even Elimilech who will tell me something that I need to hear.